 Findings also supported the relationship between transformational leadership and organizational-level innovation.
 Interestingly, the innovation measure captured the organization’s innovative activity as well as the returns the organization saw from those innovations.

 PRACTICAL IMPLICATIONS FOR ORGANIZATIONS

-So, what’s the take-away?
-If you’re leading a company that relies on creativity and innovation for bottom-line profit, perhaps you should consider adopting a transformational leadership style.
-If you empower your employees, this will encourage them to make calls on their own and think outside of the box.
-We can’t ALL be Gandhis, of course, but we CAN learn from his example to inspire others in new ways.
+Companies relying on creativity and innovation for bottom-line profit should consider adopting a transformational leadership style.
+Empowering employees will encourage them to make decisions on their own and think outside of the box.